Utkarshs294/Lok-Sabha-Dashboard/README.md

 # Lok-Sabha-Dashboard

-I'm Pleased to announce that i have developed a comprehensive dashboard for the recently lok Sabha election.
+I'm pleased to announce that i have developed a comprehensive dashboard for the recently lok Sabha election.

 Dashboard contain :-